Anthony Stolarz

-Anthony Stolarz (born January 20, 1994) is an American professional ice hockey goaltender for the Toronto Maple Leafs of the National Hockey League (NHL).
-He previously played for the Philadelphia Flyers, Edmonton Oilers, Anaheim Ducks and Florida Panthers.
+Anthony Stolarz (born January 20, 1994) is an American professional ice hockey player who is a goaltender for the Toronto Maple Leafs of the National Hockey League (NHL).
+Nicknamed Stolie, Stolarz previously played for the Philadelphia Flyers, Edmonton Oilers, Anaheim Ducks and Florida Panthers.
+He won the Stanley Cup in 2024 with the Panthers.

 Born in Edison, New Jersey, and raised in Jackson Township, Stolarz and his brother Todd played junior ice hockey within the New Jersey Devils organization.
 After playing two seasons with Jackson Memorial High School and one season with the New Jersey Hitmen of the Empire Junior Hockey League, Stolarz moved to Corpus Christi, Texas to play with the Corpus Christi IceRays of the North American Hockey League.
 He attended the University of Nebraska Omaha on a scholarship, but dropped out after only eight games with the Omaha Mavericks men's ice hockey team, instead signing with the London Knights of the Ontario Hockey League.

 The Flyers drafted Stolarz in the second round, 45th overall, of the 2012 NHL entry draft.
 He spent two seasons playing with the Lehigh Valley Phantoms, the Flyers' American Hockey League (AHL) affiliate, before making his major league debut in 2016, becoming the first goaltender from New Jersey to play in the NHL.
 He continued to spend time with the Phantoms and Flyers before being traded to the Oilers in 2019 in exchange for goaltender Cam Talbot.
-Stolarz became a free agent at the end of the 2019 season and signed a two-season contract with the Ducks.
+Stolarz became a free agent at the end of the 2018—19 season and signed a two-year contract with the Ducks.
 He spent most of the 2019–20 season with the Ducks' AHL affiliate, the San Diego Gulls, and only played one game with the Ducks before the NHL season was suspended due to the COVID-19 pandemic.
-Stolarz returned to the Ducks in the 2021 season, and won his first NHL game in over two years on March 28, 2021.
-Stolarz won the Stanley Cup with the Panthers in 2024.
+Stolarz returned to the Ducks in the 2020–21 season, and won his first NHL game in over two years on March 28, 2021.